Why Celebrities Shouldn't Be Privileged

 Even with the major irrelevance of nobility, who used to manage the world by monarchies and oligarchies, it seems that today an alternative replacement has been created by humanity and by social media's popularity.
 It's a "nobility" so idolized that it can literally create "cults" of followers, in both a literal and usual sense of the word (AKA, people that support common franchises).

-Most will probably not be remembered historically, due to the the swift changes of contemporary relevancy.
+Most will probably not be remembered historically, due to the swift changes of contemporary relevance.
 Others might find themselves victims of their own misdeeds, their legacies forever stained by their moral sins, and be deemed infamous beyond redemption.

 (Note: It is possible to even become a celebrity in intellectual fields such as philosophy.
 Jordan Peterson is considered very much to be a philosophy icon/idol, etc.)